 Page still being written **

 Lavoisier is the father of industrial chemistry.
 By the time of his death, a good understanding of saltpeter’s chemical origin had been achieved.
 (Mauskopf, MSH.
 1995: 116) The mystery was unraveled.
 The compound is potassium nitrate.
-It is the nitrate in Saltpeter which Ed Polenski’s speculated about, that is turned into nitrite through bacterial action that may be ultimately responsible for curing meat.
+It is the nitrate in Saltpeter which Polenski’s speculated about, that is turned into nitrite through bacterial action that may be ultimately responsible for curing meat.

 The lunch hour in Jeppe’s office seems too short.
 He told me that this is a small part of the story.
 Discoveries in a desert in Chile lead to war over saltpeter.
 How was the action of bacteria discovered that remove one oxygen atom from nitrate to turn it into nitrtite?
 How is nitrate formed?
-So many questions to tackle over the next few weeks.
+So many questions to work through over the next few weeks.
 I am insanely excited to be here and learn these things.

 (8) Wall saltpeter (calcium nitrate), formed by nitrifying bacteria and found as an efflorescence on the walls of caves and stables, was gathered in China and India long before the Christian era.
 (Drs.
 Keeton, et al, 2009: 6)